Cheifulla83/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-because it allows the team to all work on the same project and track eachoters changes so there is no conflit
+Git is vauluable because it allows a team to all work on the same project and track each others changes without affecting the original project

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.